WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Cordillera:-

 The word ‘cordillera’ refers to a vast chain or range of mountains.
-When a number of mostly parallel mountain ranges create a chain-like pattern, then such a formation is called a cordillera.
+When several mostly parallel mountain ranges create a chain-like pattern, then such a formation is called a cordillera.
 An example of cordillera from South America is the Andes.

 Question 2.
 Which are the important inter-montane plateaus in South America?